 9.4 All payments due from the User under these Standard Conditions shall be made in full without any set-off, abatement, restriction, or condition and without any deduction in respect of bank charges or otherwise or withholding for or on account of a counter claim.

-9.5 The Terminal Operator reserves the right to charge penalty at the rate of Three Percent (3%) per month, computed from the lapse of the payment term until full payment.
+9.5 The Terminal Operator reserves the right to charge interest and penalty at the rate of Three Percent (3%) per month, computed from the lapse of the payment term until full payment.